-Nearly all memorials added or managed by me are related to me either directly or by marriage one or a few degrees removed.
+Nearly all memorials added or managed by me are family - either related to me directly or by marriage one or a few degrees removed.
+The vast majority I researched/discovered/visited/documented/linked beginning in 1994.
 Unless the subject is part of current research, I'm generally happy to transfer a memorial to anyone by chance more closely related than I am, regardless of generation and especially if they have further information and connections to add.
-I am no Richard Avedon; by all means, if I have posted a photo of interest to you, please use it - no permission required, giving credit when practical and appropriate to do so.
+By all means, if I have posted a photo of interest to you, please use it - no permission required, giving credit when practical and appropriate to do so.

 I both request and transfer management because the most meaningful memorials on Find-A-Grave are created by many interested and dedicated volunteers working together.
-Put the memorial in the hands of the most knowledgeable - usually a direct relation with vested interest.
+Put the memorial in the hands of the most knowledgeable - typically a direct relation with vested interest or a local enthusiast with invaluable insights.
 The "Family First policy of Four Generations" has become a failed excuse for the well-known few to maintain control and rack up "numbers" at the expense of expanding useful information for the majority and posterity.
-I respect those who labored long hours by groundwork and online to produce vast data on Find-A-Grave.
-By contrast, my emphasis is connectivity of the "relative" few of whom I know well.
+I respect those who labor long hours by groundwork and online to produce vast data on Find-A-Grave.
+By contrast, my emphasis is connectivity of the "relative" few I knew or have come to know well.
 I strive to be accurate, scholarly and welcome corrections.
-I'm fine with the hypothetical memorial if it leads to real discovery - this has happened for me several times.
+I'm fine with the hypothetical memorial as it often leads to real and unexpected discovery; this has happened for me countless times.
 Creative hypothesis can lead to real answers with the help of others.

 Finally, I prefer quality over quantity, recognizing that perfection takes time and you have to start somewhere.